-It was over twenty two years ago while on a camping trip in Licola Victoria that Peter hunted down a twig to hold his marshmallows over the campfire.
+It was in 1997 while on a camping trip in Licola Victoria that Peter hunted down a twig to hold his marshmallows over the campfire.
 He whittled away on a small branch until he was left with the perfect twig that could hold two marshmallows over the fire at once.
 It wasn’t until he’d finished all his treats that he noticed an abstract human form in the twig he was holding.
 At that very moment, he says it was as if his eyes had discovered nature for the first time.

 Syndicas continues to explore his fascination of fractals in nature and takes great pleasure in the fact that he has an infinite source of inspiration surrounding him.

 “2022 marks 25 years since I began studying the human form by observations in nature.
 Over these years I have explored many new mediums and techniques, but the one thing that has never changed is my total fascination and adoration of these simple organic figurative forms.”

 The twig pictured here is the “Marshmallow Stick” from Licola which was the original spark of inspiration that helped Syndicas discover nature.